FAR WEST

 Morrison Conway’s live show plays like a slow-burn Western in three acts (mirroring the album cover and release plan)—desire, temptation, and ruin.

-ACT I — High Noon (Desire)
+ACT I — The Rise (Sunrise)

 A sunrise time-lapse over Joshua Tree plays on the video wall.